-- Is a powerful and highly flexible hydrodynamic model - Is not a model (yet) for modellers with limited programming experience - Is well able to simulate flooding where structures are not present - Will grow rapidly in its capabilities and user friendliness over the next year - Is well worth investigation by anyone with an interest in flood modelling - Could provide Local Government with a very substantial long term cost benefit in providing flood mapping capability for both flooding and sea level rise. - Is likely to have a sediment transport capability in the not too distant future.
+- Is a powerful and highly flexible hydrodynamic model - Can model Ocean inundation including the effects of Waves and Tsunami - Is not a model (yet) for modellers with limited programming experience - Is well able to simulate flooding where structures are not present - Will grow rapidly in its capabilities and user friendliness over the next year

+- Is well worth investigation by anyone with an interest in flood modelling - Could provide Local Government with a very substantial long term cost benefit in providing flood mapping capability for both flooding and sea level rise. - Is likely to have a sediment transport capability in the not too distant future.

-12. ACKNOWLEDGEMENTS
+13.0 ACKNOWLEDGEMENTS